SU_A_27

 [i] And do you remember the moment when you decided to flee?

-[r] That was a real surprise.
-I decided…I was… I went to Baghdad but I wanted to go back to Mosul.
+[r] That was really a surprise.
+I decided … I was … I went to Baghdad but I wanted to go back to Iraq, to Mosul.
 The first time.
-That was in… August…2014.
-So 1 month after they (ISIS) became government.
-And I went back to Baghdad to follow my sport and so on but I had an injury in my back.
-Really a tear in my shoulder.
-So because of this tear I couldn’t do anything about sports.
-Why was I in Baghdad?
+That was in … August … 2014.
+So 1 month of them came [is].
+And I went back to Baghdad to follow my sport and so on, but I had an injury in my back.
+Really a crack in my shoulder.
+So because of that crack I couldn’t do anything about sports.
+Why was I in Baghdad, right?
 Then I had to go back to Mosul.
-And when I came back my shoulder was okay, all right again.
+And when I came back my shoulder was okay, all the way back.
 And my friend has a sister.
-And her husband is a member of the government and he is not allowed to come to Mosul.
-And he said: “Do you want to come with us to Baghdad as a guard?
-Because I know the way.
-I went back and forth to Baghdad a lot.
-And I said, “Yes, I will go with you.
+And her husband is someone from the government and he is not allowed to come to Mosul.
+And he said: ” Do you want to come to with us Baghdad like a guard? “” Because I know the way.
+I went to Baghdad a lot there and back.
+And I said, “Yes I’m going to come.” ”

 [i] And was it a dangerous road?

 [r] Very dangerous road.
 So I went back to Baghdad and then I didn’t come back to Mosul.
-I thought I would first go with them to Baghdad and then after 1 week or so I would come back to Mosul.
-But when I came to Baghdad I said: ”No. I don’t go back to Mosul anymore.
-I’m going to stay here.”
+First I thought I would go to Baghdad with them and then come back to Mosul after 1 week or so.
+But when I go to Baghdad came I say: “No. I’m not going back to Mosul.
+I’m going to stay here. ”

-Yes.
-It was a bit safer, but not quite.
-Because people in Baghdad say to people from Mosul: “You are all ISIS.
-So that was dangerous too.
-I couldn’t walk everywhere in the street.
-I have to… choose the neighbourhoods.
-[Laughs] So I had limited neighborhoods to walk.
+[r] Yes.
+It was a bit safe, but not entirely either.
+Because people in Baghdad say to people from Mosul: “You are all. ” “So that was also dangerous.
+I could not go for a walk everywhere on the street.
+I have to … choose the neighborhoods.
+So I had limited neighborhoods to go for a walk.

 [i] So the people in Baghdad thought you were someone from ISIS?

-[r] From Mosul or from Baghdad?
+[r] van Mosul or van Baghdad?

-[i] Of Baghdad.
+[i] From Baghdad.
 From Iraq.

-[i] From the government or from ISIS?
+[i] of government or of ISIS?

-[r] Not from ISIS no. In Baghdad they are not from ISIS.
-But also not the government.
+[r] not from ISIS no. Not Isis in Baghdad.
+But not in the government.
 Someone else.
-[Laughs] Another culture.
+Other culture.
 Let’s call them that.
-So yes, that was also dangerous.
-So I decided to… Then I lived in… in a club, in an army club.
-That was through someone who… the manager of the club asked, “Can Ahmad come and live with you?
-But the last few days they wanted to take me out.
-So when I was outside… It was safe there, okay… because there was an army in the club.
-So no one can come in.
-But if I want to rent a house it’s expensive but not safe either.
+So yes that was also dangerous.
+So I decided to … Then I lived in … In club, in an army club.
+That was so through someone who has … Asked against the manager of the club: “Can [name] come to live with you? ” “But the last days they wanted to put me outside.
+So if I was outside … There was safe okay … Because there was an army in the club.
+So nobody can come in.
+But if I want to rent a house, that is also expensive and that is not safe either.
 So I decided to go to Turkey.
-And I asked the Iraqi Paralympics: “Can I play for Iraq from Turkey?”
-And they said: ”Yes, you can play for us.
-We’re going to make a contract for you.
-That you are going to play with Turkey for Iraq.
-So all the matches that come to Iraq you’re going with us to the game.”’
-They have said so.
-So they said, “You have to make a report that you are going to stop the Iraqi team and that you are going to go to Turkey and that you are going to play in Turkey for Iraq”.
-Like a quit?
-They make me write: dismissal report.
+And I have the Iraqi Asked Paralympics: ” Can I play for Iraq from Turkey?”
+And they said, ” Yes, you can play for us.
+We are going to make a contract with you.
+That you play with Turkey for Iraq.
+So all the competitions you come to Iraq, you go to the competition with us. “” They said.
+So they said: “You have to make a report that you are going to stop from Team Iraq and that you are going from Turkey and that you play from Turkey for Iraq.”
+“Like a Quit ?
+They let me write like this: dismissal report.
 So I wrote that and I thought it was okay.
-They’re actually my friends.
+They are actually my friends.
 Not just my boss or something.
-They’ve also become friends.
-Because of all the competitions we’ve taken part in and stuff.
-So yes they let me do that.
-And when I went to Turkey nobody contacted me anymore.
-I tried to call: ”When are we going to make a contract that I play in Turkey?
-In Turkey, playing for Iraq.”
-And they say: ”Oh, that’s not possible anymore.
+They have become friends.
+Because of all the competitions we participated and such.
+So yes they let it participate.
+And when I went to Turkey, nobody contacted me anymore.
+I also called them: ” When will we make a contract that I play from Turkey?
+Van Turkey for Iraq. ” And they say: “Oh, that is no longer possible.
 Sorry.
-That’s not allowed.
-It can’t be.”’
-And so on…
+That is not allowed.
+That is not possible. “” And so on …

-They were hurt?
+[i] they were hurt?

-[r] They lied.
+[r] they lied.

 [i] But was that because of the feeling that they were hurt?